 – Shvetashvatara Upanishad 2:17

-Nature possesses great value in Hinduism as its tied to many of our scripture’s ancient stories.
+Mother Earth and Mother Nature play an important role in Hindu practice as its tied to many of our scripture’s ancient stories.
 In addition to being part of Bhagavan’s lila (divine play and creation) being surrounded by Nature forces one to live a simpler lifestyle free from the daily stresses of societal attachments.
-This in turn helps a seeker focus their attention on Higher Truth rather than worrying about trivial matters.
+This in turn helps a seeker focus their attention on Higher Truth rather than being distracted by trivial matters.

 NATURE’S ROLE IN EXECUTING DHARMA